-- 11. Following the Final Oral Examination any further corrections or revisions to the thesis or dissertation are executed.
-Theses/dissertations should be submitted and approved by the Graduate School no later than the end of the semester following the defense.
-See the Graduate School Thesis and Dissertation Guide for submitting your thesis. - 12.
-Any thesis or dissertation is considered an "Educational Record" to the public, or may be subject to publication, prior to these documents being made available by consent from the student. - 13.
-Expectations will be set that students will review their completed thesis and dissertation for potential publication possibilities, and they will submit relevant papers ideally within 6 months after a defense.
+- 13. Any thesis is considered an "Educational Record" to the public, or may be subject to publication, prior to the document being made available by consent from the student. - 14.
+Expectations will be set that students will review their completed thesis for potential publication possibilities, and they will submit relevant papers ideally within 6 months after a defense.
 This expectation will be monitored on the pink sheet research evaluation forms.
+As noted above, a preliminary outline of such a publication must be submitted to the thesis committee at the time of the oral defense.